hugomods/gravatar/README.md

 # Hugo Gravatar Module

-This module ships with a serveral partials for [Gravatar](https://en.gravatar.com/).
+This module ships with a several partials for [Gravatar](https://en.gravatar.com/).

 ## Installation